2026 GTM AI Summit

 02 - Orchestration

 Where signals are detected, lists are built, enrichments stitched, and the right work fires at the right moment.
+Clay is one example.
+The pattern matters more than the tool.

 Claude